Adnuntius/ios_sdk/README.md

 Unfortunately Carthage has some issues handling XCode 12, for the time being you can work around this by creating a carthage.sh as documented at https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md

-And then run the `./carthage.sh` command.
+And then run the `./carthage.sh update` command.
 If you have complaints about XCode compatibility, run the `Product -> Clean Build Folder` to refresh the
 Carthage generated artifacts.

 ## Integrating